Macro v. Micro

 - Set up can take more than one day.

 Injects a high volume of water with a small dosage of the fungicide, Propiconazole 14.3 MEC 5/16″ drill size (twice as big as micro drill size)

 - Requires a far greater number of injectors, due to the larger exposed area of the root flare area

 - Removes beneficial microbes in soil reducing nutrient take-up in the future

-- Exact amount of chemical injected in each hole is not possible, so you won’t know if there is a problem with the trees vascular system.
+- The exact amount of chemical injected in each hole is not possible, so you won’t know if there is a problem with the tree’s vascular system.